KhanDoors/Bamazon/README.md

 B. If there is not enough inventory, it will alert the user.
 C. Once the purchase is complete, inventory gets updated.

-Updated invetory can be viewed dynamically in workbench.
+Updated invetory can be viewed dynamically in Workbench.

+(Smooth)Video:
 https://drive.google.com/file/d/1ODO3G4eQRRdKAx90uGibXurEMWQMYTFH/view

 CDR.
 Syyad Khan